forenablers/forenablers.github.io/src/pages/hackatrain2018/index.md

 ## Diving deeper

-You probably think that hackathon looks like this:
+You probably think that a hackathon looks like this:

 ![Drinking beer](./images/beer.jpg)